kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

 ## Create a Mirrored Version of the GitHub Class Repository

-This is a one-time process to create and configure your own private repository for referencing and committing changes, which repository is a mirror of the upstream class repository.
+This is a one-time process to create and configure your own private GitHub repository for referencing and committing changes.
+Your private repository will also be a mirror of the upstream class repository.

-Throughout these steps, we will refer to the official class repository as the "upstream" repository and your own repository as the "new" repository.

- 1. Create new repository on github.
-Follow steps 1 through 6 in the [official documentation](https://docs.github.com/en/get-started/quickstart/create-a-repo#create-a-repository), adhering to the following:
+ 1. Create the private repository as a new repository on GitHub.
+Follow steps 1 through 6 in the
+    [official documentation](https://docs.github.com/en/get-started/quickstart/create-a-repo#create-a-repository),
+    adhering to the following:

-    - Create the repository under your user ("username"), and name the repository `byu-cs324` (Step 2).
+    - Create the repository under your GitHub user ("USERNAME"), and name the repository according to PRIVATE\_REPO\_NAME (Step 2).
     - Make sure the visibility of the repository is _Private_ (Step 4).
     - Do _not_ check the box "Initialize this repository with a README" (Step 5).

- 2. Please check that your repository is _private_.
+ 2. Please double-check that your repository is _private_.

  3. Clone the upstream repository by running the following from the
     terminal:

+    ```bash
+    $ git clone --bare https://github.com/CLASS_REPO_NAME upstream-repo
     ```

-    git clone --bare https://github.com/REPO_NAME upstream-repo
+    (Substitute "CLASS\_REPO\_NAME" with the name of the upstream class repository.)

+ 4. Push a mirror of the upstream repository to the new, private repository, which you have just created:

+    ```bash
+    $ cd upstream-repo
+    $ git push --mirror ssh://git@github.com/USERNAME/PRIVATE_REPO_NAME
     ```
-    (Remember that "REPO\_NAME" is just a placeholder and should be replaced with the actual repository name.)

- 4. Push a mirror of the upstream repository to the new repository, which you have just created:
-    ```
-    cd upstream-repo
-    git push --mirror ssh://git@github.com/username/byu-cs324
-    ```
-    (Substitute "username" with your GitHub username.)
+    (Substitute "USERNAME" with your GitHub username and "PRIVATE\_REPO\_NAME" with the name of your private repository.)

  5. Remove your clone of the upstream repository.

+    ```bash
+    $ cd ../
+    $ rm -rf upstream-repo
     ```

-    cd ../
-    rm -rf upstream-repo
+ 6. Clone your new, private repository, which is now a mirror of the upstream
+    repository:

+    ```bash
+    $ git clone ssh://git@github.com/USERNAME/PRIVATE_REPO_NAME
     ```

- 6. Clone your new repository, which is now a mirror of the upstream repository:
-    ```
-    git clone ssh://git@github.com/username/byu-cs324
-    ```
-    (Substitute "username" with your GitHub username.)
+    (Substitute "USERNAME" with your GitHub username and "PRIVATE\_REPO\_NAME" with the name of your private repository.)

  7. Add the upstream repository to your clone:

+    ```bash
+    $ cd PRIVATE_REPO_NAME
+    $ git remote add upstream ssh://git@github.com/CLASS_REPO_NAME
+    $ git remote -v
     ```

-    cd byu-cs324
-    git remote add upstream ssh://git@github.com/REPO_NAME
-    git remote -v
-    ```
-    (Substitute "REPO\_NAME" with the actual repository name.)
+    (Substitute "PRIVATE\_REPO\_NAME" with the name of your private repository and "CLASS\_REPO\_NAME" with the name of the upstream class repository.)

 ## Update Your Mirrored Repository from the Upstream